What is breast cancer?

 Here are some of the most common treatment options for breast cancer:

-• Surgery removes as much breast cancer as possible and lets doctors know more information about the cancer.
-Types of surgery include lumpectomy and mastectomy.
+- Surgery removes as much breast cancer as possible and lets doctors know more information about the cancer.
+Types of surgery include lumpectomy, mastectomy, and lymph node removal to check for cancer spread.

 For more information on the above treatments and more, visit Treatments.